Life as a digital nomad comes with its own unique benefits as well as challenges.

 Let’s get to it!!!!!

 It’s just you, your laptop, and the world!
-Although I do love this rather oversimplified statement, you need a backpack to put that laptop in.
+Although I do love this rather oversimplified statement, you need a digital nomad backpack to put that laptop and tech gear in.
 The nomatic travel pack is custom designed and made for digital nomads with superhero-like organisational capacity.
 Your valuable electronics will be safe in this super light, minimalist carry-on size approved pack.

 UPDATE for 2021: Nomatic no longer sells or does business in the European Union, unfortunately.
 Those living in the EU should consider an alternative one of our other recommended nomad backpack options as there are still loads of great choices out there (our condolences go out to you, EU residents).